Two Michelin-starred chef

 Sat Bains is the Chef Patron of the world-renowned, two Michelin-starred Restaurant Sat Bains with Rooms in Nottingham, where he has been devotedly at the helm for 24 years.
 Sat’s exceptional cuisine champions Midlands produce and makes the most of cutting-edge culinary techniques.

 Sat’s career in hospitality started when he passed his City and Guilds catering qualification at 17, a course he took only because the queue had the most girls!
 But Sat soon discovered a genuine love of cooking after being inspired by Michelin star chefs such as French chef Marco Pierre White.
 After moving to Oxford to help open Raymond Blanc’s Le Petit Blanc, Sat did a stint in London’s L’Escargot, before returning to the Midlands.

-His craftmanship was first formally recognised in 1999 when, aged 28, he won the Roux Scholarship and secured a place in the kitchen of the then, three Michelin-starred Restaurant Le Jardin de Sens in the South of France.
-In 1999 Sat returned from France to head up the kitchen team at Hotel des Clos, later to become Restaurant Sat Bains with Rooms.
+Sat’s craftsmanship was first formally recognised in 1999 when aged 28, he won the Roux Scholarship and secured a place in the kitchen of the Restaurant Le Jardin de Sens in the South of France, which then had three Michelin stars.
+When he returned to Nottingham, Sat became head chef at Hotel des Clos, which was later to become Restaurant Sat Bains with Rooms.